erincatto/box2d/docs/simulation.md

 larger damping values, the damping effect will vary with the time step.
 This is not an issue if you use a fixed time step (recommended).

 Here's some math for the curious.
-A first-order different equation for velocity damping is:
+A first-order differential equation for velocity damping is:

 \f[
 \frac{dv}{dt} + c v = 0